santosh/eldiario-cli/README.md

 ## Installation

 The server application needs a working instance of MongoDB running.
+With Docker, start a new instance of mongo with:

+    docker run -d -p 27017-27019:27017-27019 --name mongodb mongo

-The client application is written in Python and is dependent on requests library.
+The client application is written in Python and is uses requests.
+Here you'll be sepending most of the time.

 ## Usage

-When you launch eldiario, you are put inside your choice of editor (eldiario reads `$EDITOR`), which when you save is updated in the database.
-The database we use is stored on MongoDB backing store.
+When you launch eldiario, you are put inside your choice of editor (eldiario reads `$EDITOR`).

 You can pass date-time in the format of YYMMDDHHMMSS to override the `--new` timestamp.
-Passing full DateTime is not required but helps in sorting.
+Passing full DateTime helps in sorting.

 <!-- ## Configuration -->